 “Upending the notion of ‘flash’ by installing a cryptic directness that tells of our times unflinchingly, without artistic fluff or emotional posturing, Jaffe has continued his venturesome break with tradition in Induced Coma.
 They’re not sleepers; these miniature anti-fictions give maximum pleasure.
 They also create unease and awareness.
 Absorb them." —Stephen D. Gutierrez

 “A wonderfully prismatic insight into the current mania of our society, Induced Coma simultaneously offers a comment on the reductivism of Twitter culture—and exponentiates the form to a level of psycho-philosophical prose poetry, with infinite nuances and ironies.” —R. Sebastian Bennett

 “Harold Jaffe’s Induced Coma makes ‘news of the weird’ not only not-weird but also not-news.
 In other words, Jaffe has brilliantly turned all our news into weird news.” —Mark Yakich

 ABOUT THE AUTHOR

-Harold Jaffe is the author of 22 volumes of fiction, novels, docufiction and essays, most recently Anti-Twitter: 150 50-Word Stories, OD, Paris 60, Revolutionary Brain and Othello Blues.
+HAROLD JAFFE is the author of 26 volumes of fiction, novels, docufiction and essays, most recently Sacred Outcast, Goosestep, Death Café, Anti-Twitter: 150 50-Word Stories, OD, Paris 60, Revolutionary Brain and Othello Blues.
 His books have been translated into 15 languages and he has received many accolades, among them two NEA grants, two Fulbright fellowships and three Pushcart Prizes.
 Jaffe teaches literature at San Diego State University and is editor-in-chief of Fiction International.